KNX-IOT/knx-iot.github.io/_pages/gs_build_own_device.md

 | F16            | number     | float/double    |
 | A8             | string     | oc_string_t     |

-see also section 2.5.122.5.13 Datatype Mapping of thE KNX-IOT specification.
+see also section 2.5.122.5.13 Datatype Mapping of the KNX IoT Point API specification.

 ### Interfaces